-- Due to recent staff reduction, the agency explored the possibility of relocating or otherwise reducing the cost of office space.
-The landlord granted a reduction in rent for the current space for a 3 year renewal, which was approved and executed in May, 2015.
-Upon expiration of that term, the Agency will re-visit its space needs in light of the progress of the document scanning project mentioned below. - The Board desires to implement a document scanning/paperless office system within the next 5 years.
-This will streamline the agency to provide more efficient service to the CPA community, and thus, the citizens of Mississippi. - The agency's online renewal system was implemented during fiscal year 2015, but further enhancements and upgrades are planned. - It is a goal of the agency to increase the investigative component of the office and to reduce the time required to resolve issues. - Another goal of the agency is to be more responsive to requests for information on agency rules and accounting practices. - The agency researched the process of permitting out-of-state firms, and in FY16 implemented a new Board Rule requiring an annual firm permit fee for such firms. - The agency is exploring a new online system for CPAs to report required annual CPE.
-If a new system is implemented, it should better serve the needs of the agency and CPAs at a lower cost.
+- Due to a FY 2015 staff reduction, the agency explored the possibility of relocating or otherwise reducing the cost of office space.
+The landlord kept us at the reduced rental rate negotiated in 2015 for an additional three (3) years which was approved and executed in May, 2018.
+It is anticipated that no relocation or reduction of space needs could occur as of May, 2021 based on the ongoing document scanning project mentioned below.
+The Agency will pursue negotiation of a lease renewal at a lower rate. - The Board began a document scanning/paperless office project in FY 2019.
+It is expected this will take another year or two to complete.
+The completion of this project has been delayed due to budget constraints, the loss of a trained contract employee, and the impacts of the current COVID-19 pandemic.
+Once completed, this will further streamline the agency to provide more efficient service to the CPA community, and thus, the citizens of Mississippi. - The agency's online application and renewal system for CPAs and CPA Exam Candidates was implemented during fiscal year 2015, but further enhancements and upgrades are planned. - It is a goal of the agency to increase the investigative component of the office and to reduce the time required to resolve issues. - Another goal of the agency is to be more responsive to requests for information on agency rules and accounting practices.

-• The agency is considering Rules changes for future implementation.
-The Rules changes are primarily those necessary to conform CPE and other requirements for Mississippi CPA's to suggested national standards.
+- The agency researched the process of permitting out-of-state firms, and in FY16 implemented a new Board Rule requiring an annual firm permit fee for such firms. - The agency recently received final approval for Rules changes implemented in fiscal year 2020.
+The Rules changes are primarily those necessary to conform CPE and other requirements for Mississippi CPAs to suggested national standards.